31573/ElsiePandas-Challenge/README.md

 The PyCitySchool provides an analysis of a school district.
 You are given 2 separate files with relevant data to perform the analysis.
 1. The school data includes the school’s name, the district, the number of students, and the budget.
 2. The student data includes the student’s names , gender, the name of their school, their grade level.
 It also provides ach students reading and math scores.
-Note: It is assumed that some students that have the same name, but different ID
+Note: It is assumed that some students that have the same name, but different ID.
 The combine the two files and perform the following calculations:
 •	Count  the  number of unique schools
 •	Count the number of students